-Terms of Reference
+Call for Proposals

 Audit of AWDF Information Technology (IT) Infrastructure

 About AWDF

 The African Women's Development Fund was established in June 2000, as an Africa-wide philanthropic, grant making initiative to support the realisation and fulfilment of African women’s rights through funding of autonomous women’s organisations on the continent.
 AWDF believes that if women and women’s organisations are empowered with skills, information, sustainable livelihoods, opportunities to fulfil their potential, plus the capacity and space to make transformatory choices, then we will have vibrant, healthy and inclusive communities.
 To achieve this, AWDF mobilises financial, human and material resources to support local, national, and regional initiatives for transformation led by African women.
 AWDF is mandated to fund in all 54 African countries.